beman-project/beman/README.md

 [Discourse](https://discourse.boost.org/t/welcome-to-beman-project-development/3) discussions or GitHub contributions.
 Our discourse community is the best way to stay up to date with the most recent developments.

-If you are looking for ways to contribute code, see the open issues of [beman-project repositories](https://github.com/orgs/beman-project/repositories).
-The [beman repository's issue list](https://github.com/beman-project/beman/issues), in particular, has implementation requests for various papers.
+If you are looking for ways to contribute code, see the open issues of [bemanproject repositories](https://github.com/orgs/bemanproject/repositories).
+The [beman repository's issue list](https://github.com/bemanproject/beman/issues), in particular, has implementation requests for various papers.
 Issues marked with `good first issue` are perfect for new contributors and usually have an assigned mentor.
 Don't hesitate to post on discourse with any questions.

 Please refer to our [code of conduct](/docs/CODE_OF_CONDUCT.md) and the